Who Was Grace Kelly?

 Actress and Princess Consort of Monaco Grace Patricia Kelly was born on November 12, 1929, in Philadelphia, Pennsylvania.
 Her father, John Brendan "Jack" Kelly, was a champion sculler who won three Olympic gold medals as part of the U.S. rowing team.
 A self-made millionaire, he owned one of the most successful brick businesses on the East Coast.
 Her mother, Margaret Katherine Majer, was the first coach of women's athletic teams at the University of Pennsylvania.
-Kelly was the third of four children and was named after her father's sister, who died at a very young age.
+Kelly was the third of four children and named after her father's sister, who died at a very young age.

-After high school, Kelly decided to pursue an acting career in New York City despite her parents' objections.
-According to Kellys close friend Judith Balaban Quine, Jack Kelly thought that acting was "a slim cut above streetwalker."
-Despite this, Kelly enrolled in the American Academy of Dramatic Arts.
-As a student, she modeled part-time and appeared in ads for Old Gold cigarettes and on the covers of magazines like Cosmopolitan and Redbook.
-Her final performance at the Academy was in A Philadelphia Story.
-Years later she would reprise her role in High Society (1956), a musical adaptation on the big screen.
+After high school, Kelly decided to pursue an acting career in New York City.
+Her parents were not pleased; according to Kelly's close friend Judith Balaban Quine, Jack Kelly thought that acting was "a slim cut above streetwalker."
+Despite this, Kelly enrolled at the American Academy of Dramatic Arts.
+As a student, she modeled part time and appeared in ads for Old Gold cigarettes and on the covers of magazines like Cosmopolitan and Redbook.
+Her final performance at the Academy was in A Philadelphia Story, a role she would later reprise in the 1956 big screen adaptation, High Society (1956).

-Whether or not that assessment was correct, Kelly soon found that film was more amenable to her talents.
+Regardless, Kelly soon found that film was more amenable to her talents.
 In the years just following World War II, the film and television industries were both booming, and Kelly soon moved to Hollywood.
 She would eventually feature in 11 films and star in over 60 television productions.

 Kelly next appeared in Mogambo (1953), a film set in Kenya, starring Clark Gable and Ava Gardner.
-While filming Mogambo, Kelly had an affair with Gable.
-Later she said, "What else is there to do if you're alone in a tent in Africa with Clark Gable?"
+Kelly had an affair with Gable during filming, later saying, "What else is there to do if you're alone in a tent in Africa with Clark Gable?"
 Mogambo marked a turning point in Kelly's career: She was nominated for her first Academy Award and won a Golden Globe Award for Best Supporting Actress.
-MGM offered her a seven-year contract, which she accepted on the condition that she live in Manhattan every other year so that she could pursue stage work.
+MGM offered her a seven-year contract, which she accepted on the condition that she get to live in Manhattan every other year so she could pursue stage work.

-After marrying Prince Rainier on April 19, 1956, in a very public and ornate ceremony, Kelly abandoned her acting career in order to become Princess Consort of Monaco.
+After marrying Prince Rainier on April 19, 1956, in a very public and ornate ceremony, Kelly abandoned her acting career in order to become princess consort of Monaco.
 She was also required to give up her American citizenship, and Prince Rainier banned her films in Monaco.

 Grace Kelly remained in the public eye for most of her life.
-Her on-screen beauty, self-confidence and mystery enchanted the world, and her serenity and poise as Princess Consort piqued the media's attention.
+Her on-screen beauty, self-confidence and mystery enchanted the world, and her serenity and poise as a princess piqued the media's attention.
 Of this attention, she remarked with typical humor and grace, "The freedom of the press works in such a way that there is not much freedom from it."